 Separation Anxiety in Toddlers Daycare and Babysitter

 You can see separation anxiety manifest itself at a number of occasions, like dropping your kid off at daycare or leaving him with the babysitter.

-Saying goodbye to your toddler can be difficult.
+Discipling a toddler and saying goodbye to him can be difficult.